The standard pad object can:

 However, there is a huge variety of pad shapes needed for component footprints, and standard pads are not always enough.
 To create a different shape from those listed above, you must create a custom pad shape.
 Custom pad shapes are created by placing other design objects, such as arcs, fills, lines, or regions, to build up the copper shape required for the pad.
 A small pad is included within the shape to define the connection point in the pad, and if required, the drill hole location and size.

-If the pad shape requires a shape defined at specific locations that do not fall onto a grid, it can be more efficient to define linear or point guides then place them on these guides.
+If the pad shape requires a shape defined at specific locations that do not fall onto a grid, it can be more efficient to define linear or point guides, and then place on these guides.
 The animation below shows a wedge-shaped pad being created by:

 The following steps were taken: